Reconciliation / Confession

 - Everyone MUST wear a mask or face covering (a bandanna, for example).
 Each priest will also be wearing a mask.

-We know this feels strange to do confession this way.
-As we begin to reemerge as a society we are going to have to go through several phases of a new normal to begin with.
+Thank you for your patience as we navigate these phases of reopening our society.
 Know that these precautions have all been thoughtfully put into place to help protect our community and avoid a second wave of the virus.
 Let us all pray for an end to this virus, for its victims, and for protection for all of those on the front lines in this crisis.